-marcarca.
+011 arcarca.

 a.
 African Methodist Episcopal Wilkerson

 b.
-Baptist
+Baptist Wheeler

-c.
 Christian Methodist Episcopal

-d.
 Church of God in Christ

-e.
 United Methodist

-f.
-United Presbyterian, U.S.A.
+United Presbyterian, (U.S.A.)

 2 credits

 745. CHURCH ADMINISTRATION

 The minister's role in the art and science of planning and directing the work of the local parish.
 Principles and procedures for relevant programs, structures and finances, the development of effective layworkers, the guidance of staff workers, and the development of spiritual values will be studied as means of developing purposeful and meaningful administration.
 Required of Middlers